 You're on a clock as soon as that paper is off of the adhesive.
 Get it on and get it stuck, and then you’re okay.

-- You need to plan your application to make sure you aren’t standing with the CGM adhesive something else - while the stickiness evaporates into thin air.
+- You need to plan your application to make sure you aren’t standing with the CGM adhesive or doing something else - while the stickiness evaporates into thin air.

 - Once you have applied your CGM, it's time to put an adhesive patch on for guaranteed protection.
 Check out Step 4 and the live demo video below.